joaohenggeler/web-cache-exporter/README.md

 For example:
 ```
-WCE.exe -hint-ie "C:\Users\My Old PC\AppData\Local" -export-ie "C:\Path To The Cache Files That Came From Another Computer"
+WCE.exe -hint-ie "C:\Users\My Old PC\AppData\Local" -export-ie "C:\Path To The Cache Database Files That Came From Another Computer"
 ```

 ## Group Files

 Group files are simple text files that tell the application how to label each cached file.
 Each file may be labelled based on its format or on its original URL.
-Below are two examples, one file group for Flash and one URL group for the Cartoon Network website:
+Below are two examples, one file group for Flash movies and one URL group for the Cartoon Network website:

 ```
 BEGIN_FILE_GROUP Flash